 The campaign sampling is still running right now, but it’s pretty clear that the email with the animated graphic is far outperforming the static image… by about a 7% open rate… but an astounding three times the click-through rate (CTR)!
 I think the fact that the animated GIF put several different styles in front of the subscriber led to far more visitors.

 How To Make An Animated GIF Using Photoshop

-I’m not any kind of a pro with Photoshop.
-In fact, the only times I typically use Adobe Creative Cloud’s Photoshop are to remove backgrounds and to layer images, like placing a screenshot on top of a laptop or mobile device.
-However, I did some digging online and figured out how to make an animation.
+I’m not a pro with Photoshop.
+The only times I typically use Adobe Creative Cloud’s Photoshop are to remove backgrounds and layer images, like placing a screenshot on top of a laptop or mobile device.
+However, I dug online and figured out how to make an animation.
 The user interface for this isn’t the easiest, but within 20 minutes and after reading some tutorials, I was able to knock it out.